gaissmai/bart/README.md

 # CREDIT

-Credits for many inspirations to the clever guys at tailscale!
+For many inspirations to the clever guys at tailscale, to Daniel Lemire for the super-fast bitset package, to Donald E. Knuth for the ART algorithm and all the rest of his Art.

 # LICENSE